freebattie/ARtQuestServer/APIDOCUMENTATION.md

 The server responds with:

-- `200 ok` If the registration is succefull
+- `200 ok` If the registration is succesful
 - `409 forbidden` If there already is a user with the supplied email

 ## GET /api/quest